-- (1) Should the net difference of program cost recovery over program costs be greater than 50 percent derived in (ii) above, either positive or negative, and the utility is not currently at the maximum impact for non-participants, the utility shall file with the Commission an advice letter and tariff pages seeking approval for the rates determined in subparagraph 4412(g)(II)(D) in order to bring the projected recovery in balance for the ensuing 12 month period.
-The revised Residential charge shall not exceed the maximum impact for non-participants in subparagraph 4412(g)(II)(C). - (III) The following costs are eligible for recovery by a utility as program costs: - (A) program credits or discounts applied against bills for current usage; - (B) program credits applied against pre-existing arrearages; - (C) program administrative costs; and - (D) Commission-sponsored program evaluation costs required under paragraph 4412(k). - (IV) The utility shall apply, as an offset to cost recovery, all program expenses attributable to the program.
-Program expenses include utility operating costs; changes in the return requirement on cash working capital for carrying arrearages; changes in the cost of credit and collection activities directly related to low-income participants; and changes in uncollectable account costs for these participants. - (V) LEAP grants.
-The utility shall apply energy assistance grants provided to the participant by the LEAP program to the dollar value of credits granted to individual program participants. - (A) A utility shall apply any energy assistance benefit granted to the participant by LEAP to that portion of the program participant's full annual bill that exceeds the participant's affordable percentage of income payment. - (B) If the dollar value of the energy assistance grant is greater than the dollar value of the difference between the program participant's full annual bill and the participant's affordable percentage of income payment, the dollar amount by which the energy assistance grant exceeds the difference will be applied: - (i) first, to any pre-existing arrearages that at the time of the energy assistance grant continues to be outstanding; and - second, to the account of the program participant as a benefit to the participant.
+- (D) Commission-sponsored program evaluation costs required under paragraph 4412(k). - (IV) The utility shall apply, as an offset to cost recovery, all program expenses attributable to the program.
+Program expenses include utility operating costs; changes in the return requirement on cash working capital for carrying arrearages; changes in the cost of credit and collection activities directly related to low-income participants; and changes in uncollectable account costs for these participants. - (V) LEAP grants. - (A) The utility shall apply energy assistance grants provided to the participant by the LEAP program to the dollar value of credits granted to individual program participants. - (B) A utility shall apply any energy assistance benefit granted to the participant by LEAP to that portion of the program participant's full annual bill that exceeds the participant's affordable percentage of income payment. - (C) If the dollar value of the energy assistance grant is greater than the dollar value of the difference between the program participant's full annual bill and the participant's affordable percentage of income payment, the dollar amount by which the energy assistance grant exceeds the difference will be applied: - (i) first, to any pre-existing arrearages that at the time of the energy assistance grant continues to be outstanding; and - (ii) second, to the account of the program participant as a benefit to the participant. - (D) No portion of an energy assistance or LEAP grant provided to a program participant may be applied to the account of a participant other than the participant to whom the energy assistance grant was rendered. - (h) Other programs.
+In addition to the utility's low-income program, with Commission approval, a utility may offer other rate relief options to eligible households. - (I) Other programs offered by the utility under rule 4412 must be intended to reach low-income households that do not substantially benefit from the provisions of the low-income program.
+Such programs may take the form of discount rates, tiered discount rates or other direct bill relief methods where the low-income household benefitting from the program is granted a reasonable preference in tariffed rates assessed to all residential utility customers. - (II) Cost recovery for other programs combined with the Percentage of Income Payment Plan shall not exceed the maximum impact on residential rates described in subparagraph 4412(g)(II)(C). - (i) Energy efficiency and weatherization.